wouter-swierstra/SoftwareProject/02-slides.md

 1. Create a (MoSCow) prioritized product backlog

+1. Set-up software to manage your backlog.

-1. Identify the most valuable, most risky stories.
+1. Identify the key user stories.

-1. Look at the [lists of quality attributes](http://en.wikipedia.org/wiki/List_of_system_quality_attributes): which non-functional requirements are important to your project?
-How big is the associated risk?
-Write stories to handle risks.

-1. What non-engineering risks can you identify?
-How will you handle them?
-Fill your product backlog accordingly.
+1. Organise the key stories into milestones.

+1. Hold a [planning poker](http://wwwis.win.tue.nl/2R690/doc/agile_planning_poker.pdf) session to establish first sprint backlog.

+1. Start first iteration on Monday!

 --------------------------------------------------------------------------------

 # Acknowledgements

-Some illustrations were taken from *User Story Mapping* by Jeff Paton
+Some illustrations were taken from *User Story Mapping* by Jeff Paton and *Iteration Zero* by James Grenning.